Cystoscopy for Women

 How do I get ready for a cystoscopy?

-- Your doctor will tell you about the procedure and you can ask questions.
+- Your healthcare provider will tell you about the procedure and you can ask questions.

 - You will be asked to sign a consent form that gives your permission to do the test.
 Read the form carefully and ask questions if anything is not clear.

-- Tell your doctor if you are sensitive to or are allergic to any medicines, latex, iodine, tape, or anesthetic agents (local and general).
+- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, iodine, tape, or anesthetic agents (local and general).

 - If local anesthesia is used, you will be awake during the procedure, but you may be given a sedative.
 You will need someone to drive you home afterwards.

-- If you think you have a urinary tract infection, tell your doctor, because cystoscopy should not be done.
-Your doctor may check your urine for infection before doing the procedure.
+- If you think you have a urinary tract infection, tell your healthcare provider, because cystoscopy should not be done.
+Your healthcare provider may check your urine for infection before doing the procedure.
 (Signs of infection include things like frequent urination, pain or burning when passing urine, fever, and urine that looks dark, cloudy, or reddish in color and smells bad.)

 What happens during cystoscopy?

 A cystoscopy may be done on an outpatient basis or during a hospital stay.
-Procedures may vary, depending on your condition and your doctor's practices.
+Procedures may vary, depending on your condition and your healthcare provider's practices.

 Generally, a cystoscopy follows this process: